sysadminblog/powerdns-remote-perl/README.md

 Please note that this backend requires PowerDNS v4.X.

+There is a logfree branch available; there is no debug logging which will give a speed boost and has less module requirements.
+See this page: https://github.com/sysadminblog/powerdns-remote-perl/tree/logfree

 ## Usage instructions

 In the pdns.conf, set the launch line to include the "remote" backend.
 As an example: